gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "But smart," the old female replied.
 With a sudden twist she pivoted and threw the male into the bushes.
-As Noxy scrambled to her feet,
+As Noxy scrambled back onto her feet,
-Alva pointed at him and closed her eyes.
+Signurd stood,

-Signurd surged back onto his feet with a roar, took one step, and blinked.
+took one step,
+and blinked.
 "No!" he managed before he toppled over.